-Exercise opportunities in Wayne County are 23.8% lower than the state and US available rates.
+Exercise opportunities (facilities that may be used regardless of weather conditions) in Wayne County are 23.8% lower than the state and US available rates.
 Given the high population of inactive residents, this is cause for concern.

 Overweight & Obesity

 As the above mentioned lack of activity, it should not be surprising that the Wayne County population has a high percentage of overweight and obese residents as seen in figure 8.
 Obesity increases risk for many chronic health diseases and other health complications as seen in figure 8a.
 Obesity increases cancer risks of many different types with just 6 listed below.
 Overweight individuals are at a higher risk of diabetes, high blood pressure, breathing complications and pregnancy complications.
 Other complications include infertility, gout, osteoarthritis, and fatty liver (Health risks of Overweight & obesity - niddk, 2023).